Omniasherief/Home_Automation/README.md

 - Incorrect password triggers a buzzer and displays "Wrong password" on the LCD, along with a red LED indication.
  You are granted three attempts to enter the correct password.

-- Correct password turns on a green LED (implementation not included) and displays "Welcome Home" on the LCD.
+- Correct password turns on a green LED and displays "Welcome Home" on the LCD.

 **3. Temperature Control with Fan and Alarm:**